 Early indicators of snake plant root rot

-- dark or soft spots near the base or stem.
-When this sign is present, it’s a pretty accurate indicator of probable root rot.
-When you notice these dark or soft spots, remove the plant from the soil and look at the roots to confirm your suspicion.
+- Dark or soft spots near the base or stem.
+When you notice these dark or soft spots at leaf bases, remove the plant from the soil and look at the roots to confirm your suspicion.

-- wilted leaves.
+- Wilted leaves.
 Wilted snake plant leaves can be caused by a number of factors, including underwatering and inadequate light exposure.
 If you have looked at potential other causes for wilted leaves and come up short, it is a good idea to check your plant for additional root rot symptoms.
+The difference here is that the wilted leaves will likely be mushy or at the very least squishy.

 What causes root rot in a snake plant?